King Edward VI Grammar School, Chelmsford: History of the school

 The school has been ranked in the top 50 schools in the country in national examination league tables.
 KEGS was previously a Foundation School and Specialist Science College and Language College.
 The school converted to academy status in April 2011, but continues to have science and languages as specialisms.
 It is also a Leading Edge school.

 In 1981 it was named by The Sunday Times as the most successful state school as measured by Oxbridge open awards.
-In 1998, it was rated by the Financial Times as the most successful state school at GCE advanced level in the period 1993-1998.
+In 1998, it was rated by the Financial Times as the most successful state school at GCE advanced level in the period 1993–1998.
 In 2001 the school was named Sunday Times School of the Year.
 The 2015 Good Schools Guide names KEGS as the top selective state school for a number of A-level subjects, as well as GCSE History and FSMQ Additional Mathematics.
 In December 2021, it was judged to be "outstanding" by OFSTED.

 House system

 In 1907, headmaster Frank Rogers set up the system of "Houses" – Holland, named for the translator Philemon Holland; Mildmay, for the courtier and politician Sir Walter Mildmay; Strutt, for the antiquary Joseph Strutt; and Tindal, for the lawyer Sir Nicholas Conyngham Tindal, and dividing the school into four forms in each year.
-Due to the expansion of the school roll over the last few years, this has not been the case.
-Instead, there are five forms, which contain a mix of people from different houses.
+However, due to the expansion of the school roll, there are currently five forms in each year, containing a mix of people from different houses.

+Houses have student captains and deputies, responsible for specific areas of house activity (e.g. music, drama, sport).
+Each house also has a head of house, a teacher who assists the captains with running events and managing administrative work.
+A house competition runs between the ends of consecutive Easter terms.
+Houses accumulate points throughout the house year through house events, including house music, house drama, and sports day.
+The house with the most points by the end of the house year wins the house cup.
+Each house holds assemblies in a different venue: the main hall, the McCallum-Rich Theatre, the Darwin Centre, and the Sports Hall, with the leadership of the winning house choosing its venue for the following year first, followed by the other houses in order of placement.